Intermittent Communication: Proof of Theorem

-where~\eqref{E: union1} follows from the union bound in which the second term is the probability that the decoder declares an error (does not find any message) at the end of all $\binom{n}{k}$ choices, which implies that even if we pick the correct output symbols, the decoder either does not pass the first stage or does not declare $m=1$ in the second stage.
+where the equality in~\eqref{E: union1} follows from~\cite[(7.70)]{Cover}, and the inequality follows from the union bound in which the last term is the probability that the decoder declares an error (does not find any message) at the end of all $\binom{n}{k}$ choices, which implies that even if we pick the correct output symbols, the decoder either does not pass the first stage or does not declare $m=1$ in the second stage.
 Therefore,

 where $Y^k$ is the output of the channel if the input is $C^k(1)$, and $Y_\star$ is the output of the channel if the input is the noise symbol, and where we use the union bound to establish~\eqref{E: secterm}.
 The limit~\eqref{E: secterm1} follows because all the three terms in~\eqref{E: secterm} vanish as $k \to \infty$ according to Lemma~\ref{fact-typ2}.